evilvector/discord-login-nodejs/README.md

-# Boilerplate for Signin wirh Discord OAuth.
+# Boilerplate for Signin with Discord OAuth.